GiovanniM1563/ardk_lifecycle_smoke_test/README.md

 # ARDK - Appliance Robot Development Kit

-A ROS 2 orchestration layer that manages mode transitions between SLAM mapping and Nav2 navigationm with support for more stacks on the way.
+A ROS 2 orchestration layer that manages mode transitions between SLAM mapping and Nav2 navigation with support for more stacks on the way.

 **Status: Work in Progress** - Core functionality is implemented and tested on a single platform.
 Expect rough edges.